JavarisLyn/FlashWebserver/README.md

 - set the target timernode *deleted*
 - add a new timernode to replace the old one, which carries the updated expire time
 - when deleting the expired tiemrnode(root node), the nodes which have been set *deleted* would be deleted,too.
+### when to check expire?
+every time when epollwait timeout occurs(EPOLLWAIT_TIMEOUT is set to 5s in FlashWebserver)
+## TODO
+- Make timer a class template
+- Optimize string processing
+- Implement post
+- MySQL support